bitmax-exchange/bitmax-pro-api/source/includes/_ws_sub.md

 { "op": "unsub", "id": "abcd1234", "ch": "bar:*:BTMX/USDT" }
 ```

-#### Sub/Unsub response with multiple symbols

-When sub or unsub from multiple symbols, we may ack symbol by symbol, or ack in one single message.

 > Response for sub multiple symbols in one single message

 ```json